sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-14_new-moves-in-the-samgrama.md

 +++
-title = "New moves in thexa0saMgrAma"
+title = "New moves in the saMgrAma"

 +++
 We had beaten back the fierce thrust launched by our foes on our fort.